titon/framework/docs/en/packages/io/writers.md

 ### PO ###

-The `Titon\Io\Writer\PoWriter` can be used in writing PO files by converting a map to valid PO message strings.
+The `Titon\Io\Writer\PoWriter` can be used in writing PO files by converting a map to valid message strings.
 A PO (portable object) file contains localized messages for the gettext extension.

 ```hack